-The enrollment of students needing assistance in transitional studies courses such as reading, writing, and mathematics skills designed to bring students to the college-level, has increased in the past decade.
-Enrollment in this area is expected to at the least remain steady and will most likely continue to increase.
-The College provided funds to support a renovation of the Transitional Studies learning lab called The Bridge, where faculty and paraprofessional tutors all work in one location.
+As a key component of the Guided Pathways work, the College is working to accelerate students through transitional studies courses such as reading, writing, and mathematics skills.
+Transitional courses are designed to bring students who enroll unprepared for college-level work to the college-level.
 To accelerate students through Developmental Education, the College implemented the Accelerated Learning Program (ALP) model for English in Fall 2018.
 This model allows students who place into the highest level of Transitional Writing, to take it as a corequisite to English Composition, thus allowing student to earn college credits more quickly.
 English Language Learning courses are being offered as another option for students who, due to language barriers, cannot place into college-level courses.
+In addition, the College reviewed placement measures and is implementing placement by multiple measures.
+Effective Fall 2020, many recent high school graduates will be able to use their high school GPA to waive placement testing.